Wills and Probate Attorney Serving Woodstock, GA - Protecting Your Assets

 Probate — the process of contesting a will in court — usually takes eight months to a year in Georgia.
 If there is a court fight over your will — for instance, because the plaintiff questions your state of mind when you made your will — probate can take even longer.
 You can spare your family a long and expensive probate court hearing by setting up any of a number of trusts, such as a living trust that includes all your property and assets.
 Probate hearings and establishing trusts are two areas in which I have years of experience.
 I can help you make sure your estate is on solid ground well in advance.

-Call my Marietta estate planning law firm to manage your will and probate
+Call my law firm to manage your wills and probate

-If you need to draw up your will or take a will to probate, call the Marietta office of the Gleichman Law Firm LLC for an appointment at 678-331-7058 or contact me online.
+If you need to draw up your will or take a will to probate, call the office of the Gleichman Law Firm LLC for an appointment at 678-331-7058 or contact me online.
 I try to return all calls within 24 hours, and I make home and hospital visits.
 My hours are Monday through Friday from 8:30 a.m. to 5:30 p.m. and weekends by appointment only.
-My office is located just off I-575.
+My office is located just off I-575 in Woodstock.
 Free initial consultations may be available upon request.